Interventional radiologists diagnose and treat disease. They treat a wide range of

 The interventional radiologist is a medical doctor who has completed an accredited

 residency program.
-He or she can then take the board exam given by the American Board
+They can then take the board exam given by the American Board of

-of Radiology.
-Next, the interventional radiologist completes a fellowship-training
+Radiology.
+Next, the interventional radiologist completes a fellowship-training program.

-program.
-These experts work closely with other doctors and play an important role
+These experts work closely with other doctors and play an important role on the treatment

 Angiography.
 This is an X-ray of the arteries and veins to find blockage or narrowing of the vessels, as